Multiple births and premature babies

 If there is a maternal family history of twins, or you have had fertility treatment to help you get pregnant, you may be more likely to have a multiple birth.

 Couples having quadruplets or quintuplets after fertility treatment are rare.

-- one fertilised egg splits into two, resulting in identical babies
+- one fertilised egg splits into two or more, resulting in identical babies

 - two eggs are fertilised at the same time (or at least during the same menstrual cycle) by separate sperm, resulting in non-identical babies

-Usually the first time you will know for sure that you are having twins will be when you have your first ultrasound.
+Usually, the first time you will know for sure that you are having twins will be when you have your first ultrasound scan.

 Mothers delivering twins will be able to do so in the usual (vaginal) way, especially if both babies are head first.

 With twins though, it is more likely that one of the babies will be breech (coming out feet or bottom first), and if it cannot be turned, then a caesarean section may be necessary.

 Most triplets will be born by caesarean section.

 Any baby born before 37 weeks is considered premature